eProsima/Fast-DDS-docs/docs/use-cases.rst

 ..
 START SUBSEC:DISABLE-MULTICAST

+.. _use-case-disabling-multicast-discovery:

 Disabling multicast discovery
 -----------------------------

-Another possible use case is the definition of initial peers for the participant to discover these only.
+If all the peers are known beforehand, it is possible to disable the multicast meta traffic completely.
 This is done using the configuration attribute `metatrafficUnicastLocatorList`.
-By defining a custom `metatrafficUnicastLocatorList`, the default metatraffic multicast and unicast locators to be employed by the participant is prevented; this prevents the participant from listening any discovery data from multicast.
+By defining a custom `metatrafficUnicastLocatorList`, the default metatraffic multicast and unicast locators to be employed by the participant is avoided; this prevents the participant from listening any discovery data from multicast.

+You should be careful with the assignment of the address-port pair in the `metatrafficUnicastLocatorList`, avoiding the assignment of ports that are not available or do not match the address-port listed in the publisher participant Initial Peers list.

 +------------------------------------------------------------+
 | **C++**                                                    |